OlgaGorchinskaya/curriculum-vitae/README.md

 http://tamarastyle.ua

- * Create store architecture from the beginning;
+ * Create store architecture from the beginning
- * Maintain the system;
+ * Maintain the system
- * Implementation of the new features by request.
+ * Implementation of the new features by request

 WebDev stack: PHP (Contao CMS, Deployer, Composer), MySQL, JavaScript (jQuery, Bootstrap, Gulp, Grunt), HTML5, CSS3.